Is Measure ULA (“Mansion Tax”) Affecting the Westside Market? Here’s What I Really See.

 Buyers worry about it.

-Here’s what’s actually happening in 2025 — from inside the deals.
+Here’s what’s actually happening on the Westside — from inside the deals.

-In neighborhoods like Brentwood, Westwood, and parts of Venice, sellers have either:
+In Brentwood, Westwood, and parts of Venice, sellers have either:

 • Repriced strategically, or